deso-protocol/frontend/README.md

 4. Create a new branch to start working

-To commit / submit a pull reqest from gitpod, you will need to give gitpod additional permissions to your github account: `public_repo, read:org, read:user, repo, user:email, workflow` which you can do on the [GitPod Integrations page](https://gitpod.io/integrations).
+To commit / submit a pull request from gitpod, you will need to give gitpod additional permissions to your github account: `public_repo, read:org, read:user, repo, user:email, workflow` which you can do on the [GitPod Integrations page](https://gitpod.io/integrations).